rptaylor/doc-cvmfs/cpt-repo.rst

 **Note:** The ``cvmfs_info`` utility queries stratum servers without passing through web proxies.
 It is not meant to be used on a large-scale by all clients.
-On clients, the extended attribute ``revision`` can be used to check for the currently active repository state, like
+On clients, extended attributes can be queried to get information about the repository state, for example:

 ::

-    attr -g revision /cvmfs/cernvm-prod.cern.ch
+    getfattr -d /cvmfs/cernvm-prod.cern.ch
+    getfattr -n user.revision /cvmfs/cernvm-prod.cern.ch

 .. _sct_tarball: